ovh/docs/pages/web/domains/dns_zone_spf/guide.en-gb.md

 #### Adding a TXT record <a name="txtrecord"></a>

 Choose the `TXT`{.action} type record and enter the requested information.
-In the `Value`{.action} field, enter the full SPF string for your domain.
+In the `Value` field, enter the full SPF string for your domain.

 Click on `Next`{.action} and verify that the SPF you have entered is correct by clicking `Confirm`{.action}.